San Jose de Gracia Church in Las Trampas NM

 It was early morning, actually a little after 9, during the week and the church was locked so we could not view the inside which is supposed to be beautiful.
 But we were able to tour and take pictures of the outside before continuing our trip north.

-San Jose de Gracia Church
+Historic San Jose de Gracia Church in Las Trampas, New Mexico

-Entering las Trampas
+Entering Village of las Trampas

 Back on the Road with More Rugged Scenery Dusted With Snow